10DLC outbound SMS registration tips

 Website opt-in procedure explanation example:

-"Customers opt in by visiting [insert link to website's opt-in form].
-They will first fill out their name, email, phone number, read the messaging disclosure, check the optional checkbox agreeing to receive text messages , and then submit the contact form to opt in."
+"[Insert your brand name] can opt-in when they visit [insert link to website's opt-in form].
+Our clients will fill out their name, email, phone number, read and accept the optional messaging disclosure, and then submit the contact form to opt-in."

 2. Keyword opt-in